- 10 Corn Mazes

 Start by exploring downtown Branford’s shops and restaurants, then follow the scenic Route 146 to Stony Creek, winding around the harbor to the Thimble Islands.
 Climb aboard one of the Thimble Island cruise boats (Islander, Sea Mist, Volsunga IV) for a narrated foliage cruise around these legendary pirate hideouts, now stunning private vacation homes.

 Travel east on Route 1 to the historic shoreline town of Guilford, celebrating its 375th anniversary this year!
-Stop at Bishop’s Orchards in Guilford.
-Pick your own apples, raspberries and pumpkins, then sample the on-site winery’s award-winning apple wines and browse the market’s gourmet offerings.
+Stop at Bishop’s Orchards, where you can pick your own apples, raspberries and pumpkins, then sample the on-site winery’s award-winning apple wines and browse the market’s gourmet offerings.

 Continue to Guilford’s truly grand town green, one of the largest in New England.
 Stroll the shaded block for prime window-shopping along the charming storefronts.